AP Source: Trump picks former Ga. Gov. Perdue to lead USDA

 The agriculture secretary job is the last Cabinet position for which Trump hasn't named a candidate.

-Perdue began his political career as a Democrat in the state Legislature in the 1990s.
-But it was after switching his allegiance to the Republican Party that Perdue made Georgia history.
+Perdue began his political career as a Democrat in Georgia's state Legislature in the 1990s.
+But it was after switching his allegiance to the Republican Party that Perdue made history.

 In 2002, Perdue was elected the state's first Republican governor since the end of Reconstruction more than 130 years earlier.
 Perdue's victory over an incumbent Democrat completed Georgia's shift to a solidly Republican state, ending generations of Democratic control of state government.